microsoftgraph/microsoft-graph-docs/concepts/webhooks-outlook-authz.md

 1. [Acknowledge](webhooks.md#notifications) the receipt of the notification, by responding to the POST call with `202 - Accepted`.
 2. [Validate](webhooks.md#notifications) the authenticity of the notification.
 3. Ensure the app has a valid access token to take the next step.
+> [!NOTE]
-> **Note:** If you are using one of the [authentication libraries](https://docs.microsoft.com/azure/active-directory/develop/reference-v2-libraries) they will handle this for you by either reusing a valid cached token, or obtaining a new token, including asking the user to login again (e.g. with a new password).
+> If you are using one of the [authentication libraries](https://docs.microsoft.com/azure/active-directory/develop/reference-v2-libraries) they will handle this for you by either reusing a valid cached token, or obtaining a new token, including asking the user to login again (e.g. with a new password).
 Note that obtaining a new token may fail, since the conditions of access may have changed, and the caller may no longer be allowed access to the resource data.

 4. Create a new subscription using the standard process described [here](webhooks.md#subscription-request-example).

+> [!NOTE]
-> **Note:** This action may fail, because the authorization checks performed by the system may deny the app or the user access to the resource.
+> This action may fail, because the authorization checks performed by the system may deny the app or the user access to the resource.
 It may be necessary for the app to obtain a new access token from the user to successfully reauthorize a subscription.
 You may retry these actions later, at any time, for example when the conditions of access have change.
 Any resource changes in the time period from when the lifecycle notification was sent, to when the app re-creates the subscription successfully, will be lost.
 The app will need to fetch those changes on its own.

 5. After creating the new subscription, sync any missing resource data from the last known time you received a notification for this resource; for example: `GET https://graph.microsoft.com/v1.0/users/{id}/messages?$filter=createdDateTime+ge+{LastTimeNotificationWasReceived}`